zenorocha/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/using-the-mysql-client.md

 # Using the MySQL Client

 Viewing data in the database is sometimes necessary to troubleshoot an issue with your application or do custom development.
-In order to access the database, you must use an exposed MySQL client to interface directly with the database.
+In order to access the database, you must use a built-in MySQL client to interface directly with the database.
 This feature is available in up-to-date versions of DXP Cloud, and can be accessed in a few short steps.

 ```note::
    Only DXP Cloud users with *Admin* and *Contributor* privileges can make use of the MySQL client.